Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 - Logout of the site

 _As a RETURNING user of the site I want to be able to:_
-- Login and out of the site.
+- Log in and out of the site.
 - Easily filter to my favourite blogger
 - Write my own blogs
 - Edit/Update my blogs